Free and Sovereign State of Yucatán

 Birding Yucatán

 The Yucatan Peninsula is one of the premier birding destinations in North America.
 Not only does it have 555 species of birds (more than half of Mexico’s 1050) but the birding is relatively easy both in terms of climate and terrain.
 Because of the popularity of the ‘Riviera Maya’: Cancun, Playa del Carmen and Cozumel, flights are numerous and inexpensive from North America and Europe.
 The major birding areas are safely accessible by rental car on well-maintained roads.
 Excellent guides are available due to a twenty year old program of training established by Barbara Mackinnon.
 Multi day guided tours are available but are not necessary if you have a mildly adventurous spirit and do a bit of advance planning.
 There are wonderful bonuses to birding in the Yucatan.
-You can include Mayan Archeological sites such as Chichen Itza,Coba , Ek Balam and Calakmul as birding destinations.
+You can include Mayan Archaeological sites such as Chichen Itza, Coba, Ek Balam and Calakmul as birding destinations.
 The majority of the Mayan sites are in pristine places and very productive birding spots.

 The Yucatan peninsula’s location, climate and large variety of habitats are the reasons it is such a phenomenal birding destination.
 It is not only the variety of habitats but the extent and number of good birding areas.
-The states of Yucatan and Quintanna Roo have 17 Ramsar sites (internationally recognized wetlands of major importance).
+The states of Yucatan and Quintanna Roo have 17 Ramsar sites (internationally recognised wetlands of major importance).
 The Rio Lagartos Reserve is considered an especially important reserve for aquatic birds.
 The Mexican government has been a leader in creating Biosphere Reserves.
 On the peninsula there is Rio Lagartos (with American Flamingos and 395 species, the most of any of the reserves), Sian Ká an (Over a million acres of wilderness set aside to the south and west of Playa Del Carmen), Celestun and Calakmul (the most remote and pristine with ocellated turkeys in the midst of Mayan Ruins).

 Birding here is by no means limited to the remarkable Bio Reserves.
 Any chance you have to take a walk is a birding opportunity wherever you happen to be on the peninsula.
 Cenotes and Petenes are always productive places as well as the Mayan archaeological sites with easy to hike paths.
 Traveling back roads will always yield sightings.
 The Yucatan depends primarily on tourism, ranching and agriculture.
 There is very little industry and most is environmentally clean assembly style factories.
 Even in the midst of the busy resorts you find many birds.

 The Yucatan is not third world and travel is no more dangerous than in Europe or the USA.
 The roads are safe and well maintained and driving is easy.
 The internet is available in virtually every small town.
-Lodging ranges from remodelled haciendas and high end boutique hotels to simple and inexpensive local posadas and hotels.
+Lodging ranges from remodelled haciendas and high-end boutique hotels to simple and inexpensive local posadas and hotels.
 The food is fairly priced with lots of fresh fruit and vegetables and great seafood.
-People here are friendly and somewhat shy but open to communication.Come Visit!
-If you are open, friendly and patient and use local guides you will add to your lifetime lists of both birds and friends.
+People here are friendly and somewhat shy but open to communication.

 -